krzysztofarendt/krzysztofarendt.github.io/CV.md

 **Scientific and engineering software** (that I worked with for at least 6 months):

-Abaqus, EnergyPlus, ESP-r, THERM, AutoCAD, Sketchup
+Abaqus FEA, EnergyPlus, ESP-r, THERM (LBNL), AutoCAD, Sketchup